jonathan-dimarco/fullstack-open/README.md

-# FullStack Open 2024 Bootcamp
+# FullStack Open 2024

-## Excercises from the Fullstack Open bootcamp by the Helsinki University
+## Excercises from the Fullstack Open by the Helsinki University

 #### Part 0